 Darwin – hipster paradise

 If you want to take the off-beaten track go to where the locals love to hang out.
 Darwin is an old military base on the right bank of the river converted into an urban space with a very cool vibe to it.
 It has a very chic restaurant and several shops but you don’t really need to spend money to enjoy it.
 You can stroll around the hangars, check out the charity shop, see plenty of street art and just embrace the hipster vibes :).
 Darwin and the associations it hosts are very active and offer plenty of free events.
-I tend to write quite a lot about it, so check out my weekend posts.
 You can also have a picnic at the Parc aux Angéliques located just in front of Darwin.

 Address: 87 Quai des Queyries, 33100 Bordeaux